spatialdude/usqlite/README.md

 ### Memory allocation configuration

 MicroPython builds often need to account for constrained memory enviroments.
-Fortunatley the SQLite library is lightweight and has been designed to so that it can be configured to accomodate for many [different memory environment needs](https://sqlite.org/malloc.html).
+Fortunately the SQLite library is lightweight and has been designed so that it can be configured to accomodate many [different memory environment needs](https://sqlite.org/malloc.html).

 **SQLite** does an excellent job of keeping memory usage as low as possible, so `usqlite` can be made to work well even in very tightly constrained memory spaces.
 The `usqlite` module provides functions that allow your application to monitor memory usage.

 The default configuration of `usqlite` implements a custom dymanic memory allocator that uses MicroPython GC heap.
 Memory demands placed on the heap will vary greatly depending on the complexity of the SQL of your application.

-`usqlite` can be configured with an alternate memory configuration allocation fonfiguration that limits the memory to a fixed static heap size.
+`usqlite` can be configured with an alternate memory configuration allocation that limits the memory to a fixed static heap size.

 ## `usqlite` module API